That Should Be A Movie: A Christmas Far From Home by Stanley Weintraub

 That statement inspired the title for Patrick K. O’Donnell’s book on “Bloody George” Company G, Third Battalion, First Marines, First Marine Division.
 I discuss Captain Carl S. Sitter’s actions at East Hill that kept the base at Hagaru-ri open in another post.

 I have covered Company F, Second Battalion, Seventh Marines, First Marine Division’s contribution to the American escape at Chosin in another post, but here are some incidents from their struggle recorded in Weintraub’s book.
 Private Charles Parker had been in the sick bay tent in Hagaru-ri with the flu but refused to be a casualty.
 He worried that he might be sent to a hospital in Japan while his Fox Company buddies went straight home to America for Christmas.
 While fighting on with Fox on their rocky hill he was shot and killed by a sniper.
-“Home for Christmas, my ass,” said Private Jerry Triggs, a seventeen-year-old ammo carrier moments before he was taken out by a grenade.
+“Home for Christmas, my ass,” said Private Jerry Triggs, a seventeen-year-old ammo carrier.
+Moments later he was taken out by a grenade.
 Private Ken Benson was buddies with soon-to-be Medal of Honor recipient Private Hector Cafferata.
 The charging Chinese threw a satchel charge at them.
 “Home for Christmas, Hec?”
 Benson shouted at Cafferata as he returned the explosive to the Communists.

 Like I said in my post about how The Last Stand of Fox Company shows the Battle of the Chosin contains both Man vs Man and Man vs Nature storylines.
 A Christmas Far From Home does so as well.
 The mountain passes were at 3,500 feet and the peaks at 6,500 feet.
 Men gasped in the first shock of exposure.
 Trucks lacked tire chains to negotiate the snow and ice.
 Caterpillar treads froze and jammed.
 Motors and generators were turned off to conserve fuel and restarted only with difficulty.